John Hofsess: Early life and education

 John Hofsess was born May 27, 1938, to Jack and Gladys Hofsess.
 He began working as a busboy at 15 at McMaster University in Hamilton, Ontario and, due to his parents' ill health, became the family's breadwinner at age 23.

 At age 25 Hofsess enrolled in McMaster University and, while continuing to work as a busboy there, began to study English.
 Three years later, in 1966, Hofsess founded the McMaster Film Board, alongside Ivan Reitman, who would later direct National Lampoon's Animal House, and the first Ghostbusters film, and produce the sequel.
 During this time, Hofsess produced 1967's Palace of Pleasure (which had a brief David Cronenberg cameo) and Columbus of Sex, which were praised by avant-garde critics.

-The latter film was seized by Hamilton police and Hofsess and Reitman were charged with obscenity.
-They were both found innocent, but the film was destroyed.
+Columbus of Sex, which Hofsess made for US$3,000 while attending McMaster, was re-edited with new footage and retitled as My Secret Life for U.S. release in the early 1970s.